Budget and Financial Information

 The debt obligations of CCRTA consist of refunding bonds issued October 8, 2019, totaling $20,265,000, pursuant to the provisions of Chapter 1207, Texas Government Code, as amended, (“Chapter 1207”) and a resolution adopted by the Board of Directors on October 2, 2029.
 As permitted by Chapter 1207, the Board of Directors, in the Resolution, delegated to certain Authority officials (each, a “Pricing Officer”) the authority to execute an “Approved Certificate” for the Bonds evidencing the final sales terms of the Bonds.
 The Approved Certificate was executed by a Pricing Officer on October 9, 2019.

-The Bonds are special obligations of the CCRTA, payable solely from, and secured solely by, a first lien on and pledge of, the “Pledge Revenues” (as defined in the Resolution) generally being the CCRTA’s revenues derived from its ownership and operation of its transit system.
+The Bonds are special obligations of the CCRTA, payable solely from, and secured solely by, a first lien on and pledge of, the “Pledge Revenues” (as defined in the Resolution) as being secured by the CCRTA’s farebox (system) revenues derived from its ownership and operation of its transit system.

 S&P Global Ratings assigned its “A+” long-term rating to the CCRTA refunding estimated $20.3 million Series 2019 Taxable Refunding Bonds.
 At the same time, S&P affirmed its “A+” rating on the system revenue bonds outstanding, and its “A+” issuer credit rating (ICRT).

-The original debt issue was November 20, 2013 for two separate issues and represented the first debt instruments for the Authority.
+The original debt issue was issued November 20, 2013 for two separate issues and represented the first debt instruments for the Authority.
 The bonds consisted of two revenue bond issues totaling $22,025,000.
 The bond proceeds were used to finance the construction of the Staples Street transfer station along with the adjacent construction of a new facility with a total square footage of approximately 70,429 square feet.
 The new building is named the Staples Street Center and was constructed for the purpose of centralizing the operations of the customer service department and administrative offices.
-A portion of the building is designed for leasing out tenants.
+A portion of the building is designed for leasing out tenants, which generates an average annual rental income of $500,000.

 Maturity & Interest Rates Information